 ZeroWater (1, 2, 3, 6, 8, 12 Packs)

 - We compared the prices between 3-packs of Brita Standard, PUR Lead-Reducing, and ZeroWater filters.
-Brita Standard filters are the most affordable of the three.
+Brita Standard filters are generally the most affordable of the three.

 - A 3-pack of ZeroWater replacement filters costs roughly 3x the amount of a Brita Standard 3-pack.
 Keep in mind, ZeroWater filters have a shorter life, which equals big bucks over time for replacement filters.
 We believe ZeroWater’s filters are its bread and butter and outrageously priced to boot.